Chemours ex-worker pleads guilty in China trade secrets case

 WILMINGTON, Del. — A former employee of a chemical company spun off from the DuPont Co. has pleaded guilty to conspiring to steal trade secrets and sell them to Chinese investors.

-Former Chemours Co. worker Jerry Jindong Xu, a Canadian citizen, was arrested in New York last August and entered the guilty plea Friday.
-He faces up to 10 years in prison at his sentencing on June 27.
+Chemours Co. ex-worker Jerry Jindong Xu entered the guilty plea Friday.
+He is scheduled to be sentenced June 27 and faces up to 10 years in prison.

+Xu is a Canadian citizen who was arrested in New York last August.

 Authorities have said Xu was aided by an unnamed co-conspirator, a longtime DuPont employee who left the company in 2014 to open a mining consulting business.